 These measurements allow you to sub-divide your raised garden into squares that have equal measurements of one foot.
 This allows for enough space for the plants to grow well.
 Each square can be planted with seeds of your choosing.

-Once you have drawn your layout, you can name the sides; North, South, East, West.
-If you are unable to create a suitable plan of your own, we highly recommend the previously listed online square foot gardening planner tools which can help you get the job done.
+Once you have drawn your layout, you can name the sides: North, South, East, West.
+If you are having challenges creating your plan, try out one of the previously listed online square foot gardening planner tools.
+(That’s what I do, TBH!)